Key Takeaways

 Manual scheduling — the blank spreadsheet, the cascading changes, the fairness complaints, the annual knowledge loss — is an outdated workflow.
 The tools above represent a range of approaches: self-serve platforms for programs that want more structure without giving up control, enterprise systems for health systems that need organization-wide standardization, and managed services for programs ready to step back from schedule-building entirely.

 The right choice depends on your program's size, complexity, and appetite for implementation work.
 A self-serve tool like Chiefly or MedRez is a meaningful upgrade from spreadsheets.
 An enterprise platform like QGenda works at health-system scale.
-A managed service removes the workflow entirely.
+A managed service like Thrawn or Scheduling Wizard removes the workflow entirely.

 For programs that are still spending weeks on the annual block schedule — and watching that work get handed to a new chief every July who starts over from scratch — Thrawn's approach offers something categorically different.
 Programs send their constraints and receive finished schedules, with ACGME compliance built in and fairness mathematically enforced.
 Thrawn currently serves programs at multiple top-20 academic health systems across specialties including Neurocritical Care, Neurology, and Family Medicine.